-This is a great holiday to spend with your children.
-A horse-drawn carriage takes you through the Vendée at walking pace.
-Not far from the coastline and the marshes of the Marais Poitevin, you will experience an exciting holiday in a covered wagon.
+Enjoy this fun family holiday on a horse-drawn carriage that takes you through the Vendée at walking pace.
+Not far from the coastline and the marshes of the Marais Poitevin, you will experience an exciting holiday in a unique part of France.

 Booking only possible on a weekly basis!

 Arrival at 9 AM.
 Following detailed instructions on how to handle your caravan and harness, feed and groom your horse, you will embark on a guided practice ride with the local horse farmer.
 Once you feel comfortable and familiar with the horse and wagon, you will head out on your first joyride through the landscapes of the Marais Poitevin marsh region.
 Overnight stay in the Gypsy wagon.

 You will spend the next four days exploring the unique swamp region of the Marais Poitevin.
 The routes have been arranged by the horse breeder himself, following small side roads and paths and allowing you to enjoy many fishing and swimming opportunities along the way.
 Overnight stays on campsites or on farms.